zefer/mothership/README.md

-# mpd-web
+# Mothership

-Simple web UI for mpd built with AngularJS & Go.
+A web UI for [MPD](http://www.musicpd.org/) built with Go, AngularJS & WebSockets.

+Builds to a single, self-contained binary making it easy to run on any platform.

 ## Dev usage (does not package assets in binary)